rorymcgit/eureka-crawler/README.md

 Central throughout the project were TDD/BDD, XP values and agile practices.
 We used a Kanban workflow to manage the project's progression.

+On our latest crawl, the program visited over 28'000 webpages, filtering content down to 4'600 high-quality searchable results.

 Team:
 - [Clem Capel-Bird](https://github.com/ClemCB)
 - [Nicholas Leacock](https://github.com/marudine)